marcodsn/SPB/README.md

 - **Narrative Depth**: The background and chatting_style descriptions are intentionally brief.
 They provide a starting point but lack the depth of a fully developed character biography.
 - **Generation Patterns**: Despite efforts to ensure novelty, the generation process may fall into subtle patterns or tropes over 6,000 iterations.

+UPDATE: Here follows a list of improvements we plan to implement in the next iteration of this dataset:
+- **Extreme Personas**: Consistently negative or erratic emotional states, dysfunctional communication patterns, personas that are defined by their impairments or unusual thought processes, rather than just their coping mechanisms.
+- **Waaaaaay more seed components**: While we think our professions list is already quite good, we want to expand the list of life contexts, traits, and chatting quirks to allow for more diverse personas.

 ## Additional Information
 ### Code and Seed Data